Home » RECIPES » Vodka Butter Pie Crust

 7. Freeze the pie crust for 10 minutes, or refrigerate for 30 minutes, before par baking or filling your crust with it’s filling.

-PRO TIP: Making Pie Crust Cookies with any leftover scraps you may have.
+PRO TIP: Make Pie Crust Cookies with any leftover scraps you may have.
 Find the full instructions here!
+They are so crispy, delicious, and can be made into almost any shape you want!

 Rolled out Vodka Butter Pie Dough